dotexe1337/LFSInstaller/README.md

 ## Usage
 ```
-LFSInstaller - Linux From Scratch Shell Script Installer
+LFSInstaller

 Usage: ./LFSInstaller.sh [modes] [options] [others]
-It is recommended to execute this script as a root user !.
+It is recommended to execute this script as a root user.
 ```

 ## License